theGreatHerrLebert/ionmob/README.md

 charge_2 = data[data['charge'] == 2]
 ```

-We are now ready to have a look at how both gravy score and helix score of a given peptide are correlated with an increase or decrease of the deep predicted ccs with respect to the inital guess.
-Since the impact is not equal along the mz axis, the deep residue value was normalized by deviding it by the m/z value of its ion.
+We are now ready to have a look at how both gravy score and helix score of a given peptide are correlated with an increase or decrease of the deep predicted ccs with respect to the initial guess.
+Since the impact is not equal along the mz axis, the deep residue value was normalized by dividing it by the m/z value of its ion.
 We will calculate the pearson correlation to have some objective measure how strong they are correlated:

 ```python
 from scipy.stats import pearsonr